e22m4u/ts-reflector/README.md

 ## getDecoratorTargetType

-The `getDecoratorTargetType` utility function determines where a decorator is applied.
+The `getDecoratorTargetType` utility determines where a decorator is applied.

 ```ts
 import {getDecoratorTargetType} from '@e22m4u/ts-metadata';